AnyChart/docs.anychart.com/Maps/Color_Range.md

 This type of color progression is typically used to show elevation changes.
 It's more like a single hue type, but the difference between shades is less sharp.
 This progression uses related hues to blend together the two end point hues.
-For example from yellow through orange to brown.
+For example, from yellow through orange to brown or from light-green to deep-emerald green.

 <br><br>